-Students will be utilising experiential learning to integrate occupational therapy theory to practice and to apply skills and knowledge to learning opportunities.
-Observation, modelling and use of practical clinical environments will be used to facilitate student learning.
+Students will be utilising experiential learning to integrate occupational therapy philosophy to practice and to apply skills and knowledge to learning opportunities.
+Observation, modelling and use of practical clinical environments will be used to facilitate student learning and development of professional identity.
 The student will be expected to use guided and self-directed study utilising identified learning strategies throughout the placement.
 Student centred learning will be guided by the use of a learning contract that formally sets out the desired learning relevant to the placement and how this will be achieved.
 Other opportunities including supervision, reflection, tutorials, peer learning, in-service training and continuing professional development will enhance placement learning.